atk4/data/docs/persistence/sql/connection.md

 if you connect to vendor that does not use PDO.

 :::{php:method} execute(Expression $expr): \Doctrine\DBAL\Result
-Creates new Expression class and sets :php:attr:`Expression::connection`.
+Creates new Expression class and sets {php:attr}`Expression::connection`.

 :param Expression $expr: Expression (or query) to execute
 :returns: `Doctrine\DBAL\Result`